lunamystry/eie_resource/doc/source/admin/index.rst

 Clonezilla Server Edition (SE)
 ------------------------------

 **Requirements :**

-    - Ubuntu 12.04 (LTS)
+- Server with Ubuntu 12.04 (LTS)

 The server should have clonezilla installed, see below for installation instructions

 Clonezilla SE Installation
 --------------------------